What is Our Baltimore? Why is this planning process important?

 This plan will guide development in the City of Baltimore.
 The recommendations and priorities identified in the plan will guide the decision making of the Planning Commission and CHAP, as well as the work of the Department of Planning in years ahead.

-The recommendations in the plan will be prioritized using a tool developed by the equity work group.
-This tool will prioritize policy recommendations and related projects based on an overarching goal of moving our city towards equitable neighborhood development.
+The recommendations in the plan will be prioritized using an equity lens tool.
+This tool will prioritize policy recommendations based on an overarching goal of moving our city towards equitable neighborhood development.

 What will the plan do to promote equity?

-We are applying an equity lens in two ways: (1) to the process, by expanding our public engagement approach and (2) to the development of the plan content, through the leadership of an Equity Workgroup embedded into the structure of the plan management.
+We are applying an equity lens in two ways: (1) to the process, by expanding our public engagement approach and (2) to the development of the plan content, through the use of an equity tool to prioritize recommendations.

 What will the plan include?